 Though the Rainbow Family boasts that it has no leader, there were two men largely credited for starting it.
 Barry Plunker and Garrick Beck were in their late 20s when they had a prophetic vision.

 Plunker and Garrick, who called themselves prophets, peddled leaflets and newsletters around.
-Eventually, after enough members joined, they set up a community of about 40 tribespeople just outside Eugene, Ore. and became a legal corporation.
+Eventually, after enough members joined, they set up a community of about 40 tribespeople just outside Eugene, Oregon and became a legal corporation.

 Once the Rainbow Family of Living Light was established, the next step was to put together a gathering.